jacblo/yuda_assembly/website/README.md

 To get started with yuda_assembly, follow these steps:

 1. Clone the repository
-2. Navigate to the project directory: `cd yuda_assembly` (don't cd into website, it's used as a module)
+2. Navigate to the project directory: `cd yuda_assembly/website`
 3. Install the dependencies: `pipenv install`
-4. Put the monaco installation in static/vs (it can be a link to the monaco editor folder, or a copy of it)
+4. Enter the env with `pipenv shell` or similar
+5. change directory into the main repo - `cd ..`
-4. Start the development server: `flask --app website run --port XXXX --`
+6. Start the development server: `flask --app website run --port XXXX --`

 ## Features

 - Syntax highlighting for Yuda's Assembly code
 - Real-time code execution
-- Error handling and debugging support
+- Error handling
+- Might have a Hardware implementation that's available to use at some point

 ## Usage